Formerly and romantically known as Gretna Green, this is the first services you'll pass as you head in to Scotland on the A74(M).

 At the time, Welcome Break wanted their services to each have a unique shop.
 At Gretna, this was the Canny Scot Shop, and it is the only one still to be open.

-Although the front of the services has been refurbished many times, the interior doors are still in their original colour scheme.
+Although the front of the services has been refurbished many times, the interior doors are still in their original blue-and-yellow colour scheme.

 The services have lengthy access roads, designed to provide relaxation by looking like an upper market property.
 The car park was equipped with mock-historic lamp posts, with a round bowl at the top of a short post, like you might find in a hotel or restaurant of the same era.
 Unusually, these extend all the way along the sliproad to the motorway.
 Posts like these normally light up a car park or pedestrian walkway, but at Gretna they're used to light a road with a 70mph speed limit.